1000plus900plus40plus8/darknet-resources/tools/monit/README.md

 `sed -i "s|TEMPLATE_REPLACE_ME_TEXT|$TRAINING_SCRIPT|g" monitrc-working`

 Note that we use | here for a delimiter since our variable contains / characters

-6. Set monitrc permission to 600
+6Set monitrc permission to 600

 `chmod 600 monitrc-working`

 7. Copy your `monitrc-working` file to `/etc/monit/monitrc`

 `sudo cp monitrc-working /etc/monit/monitrc`

 8. Restart monit to load the new monitrc:

 `systemctl restart monit`

 10. Open the Monit Service Manager http://localhost:2812/

 Credentials are defined in the monitrc file